stephband/literal/README.md

 with **JS template literals** and a scope of **functions** for writing concise expressions, and renders them with a **live DOM renderer**.

-Start authoring dynamic HTML with one of Literal's templates.
+Start authoring with one of Literal's customised built-in templates.

 #### [`<template is="literal-html">`](https://stephen.band/literal/literal-html/)